hirrolot/interface99/README.md

 </details>

-Interface99 aims to provide a minimalistic yet useable set of features found in most programming languages; at the same time, Interface99 feels like you still program in plain C.
+The design of Interface99 is pretty similar to that of high-level programming languages; at the same time, it feels like you still program in plain C. Just functions and data structures, nothing more.

 ## Highlights